 The ovaries are stimulated with hormones (FSH) to develop an

 emptied by a needle which is passed through the vagina into the ovary under

 The eggs are then fertilized in the

-One or two embryos are returned (transferred) to the womb via a
+One embryo is returned (transferred) to the womb via a

 soft catheter through the cervical canal.